What is Authority?

 Other SEO tools have their competitive equivalent of Moz DA.
 For example, Ahrefs uses Domain Rating (DR) and Majestic SEO uses Trust Flow (TF).
 Still, Moz DA remains the most popular.

 Here’s how DA, DR, and TF Work: The domain authority is represented or measured on a scale of 1-100 that determines the ranking strength of your website, with 1 being the lowest and 100 being the highest.
-Moz, Ahrefs, and Majestic have each set their own criteria on how they arrive at the authority scores which can be looked up on their websites.
+Moz, Ahrefs, and Majestic have each set their criteria on how they arrive at the authority scores.
+These criteria can be found on their respective websites.

 However, our analysis shows that a major focus is on the domain age, quality of backlinks, site popularity, etc. Other factors that affect authority as per these software tools include linking root domains and site structure.